TheRealFayz/Tactica/README.md

 4. Restart World of Warcraft completely.

 Alternatively just take add this link and add to the Turtle WoW launcher (addon tab -> Add new addon) or similarly with GithubAddonsManager: https://github.com/Player-Doite/tactica

+## Contact
+Addon, logic and default tactics all made by Doite.
+Contact me in-game, github via "Issues" or via TWoW discord if something is wrong.

 ## Special thanks to:
 [jrc13245](https://github.com/jrc13245/) - for initial inspiration